 Note that the NAPT function may be contained within the same or a different information flow from the function providing bandwidth reservation.
-The Rw reference point should allow for this flexibility.
+The Rw reference point is recommended to allow for this flexibility.

 To assure the reliability and performance of resource control session operations across the Rw reference point, the following capabilities are required: